prifilabs/decentralized-mnemonic-backup/README.md

 ## Detailed product description

-All details of our solution is in [the whitepaper](whitepaper/whitepaper.pdf).
+All details of our solution is in [our whitepaper](https://github.com/prifilabs/decentralized-mnemonic-backup/raw/main/whitepaper/whitepaper.pdf).

 ## Go-to-Market plan